 To provide financial relief during the pandemic, the federal government is offering Economic Impact Payments to U.S. residents.
 The information below provides a broad overview of the guidelines but your best source for the most accurate, up-to-date information regarding this second round of EIPs will continue to be www.IRS.gov/eip.

 Important: the IRS will not contact you for your banking or personal information for your Economic Impact Payment.
 If someone does, it is a scam.
-Per the IRS, payments will begin April 15, 2020.
-For your security, rely only on IRS.gov/Coronavirus for EIP information.
+Per the IRS, payments have begun as of December 30, 2020.
+For your security, rely only on www.IRS.gov/eip for EIP information.

 What You Need to Know about EIPs

 Eligible individuals with adjusted gross income up to $75,000 will automatically receive the full $600 payment.
 For filers with income above this amount, the payment amount is reduced.

 Eligible married couples filing a joint return with adjusted gross income up to $150,000 will automatically receive the full $1,200 payment.
 For filers with income above this amount, the payment amount is reduced.